 - Compost bin or trash can that hasn’t been emptied

 - Sticky, sugary spills

 - Wet mops or sponges with food still clinging

 To ensure that your Baltimore home remains free of fruit flies, keep a close eye on any produce that you store at room temperature and use it or refrigerate as soon as it’s ripe.

 Empty trash and compost regularly, and scrub out the containers if they have any residual matter or stickiness remaining on them.

 Put dishes in the dishwasher immediately after you’re done eating; leaving food on the plates is like issuing an invitation for fruit flies to visit.

 Since fruit flies like damp spots, you should also take care of any plumbing leaks under your sink.
 Repair or replace screens with holes or large gaps; these flies can sneak through very small crevices.

-Our treatment of fruit flies focuses on identification and removal of their breeding grounds and food supplies.
+Our treatment of fruit flies focuses on the identification and removal of their breeding grounds and food supplies.
 Without it, sticky traps and insecticides will be of little use.

 Sanitation of breeding sites is by far the best method of getting rid of fruit flies.
-Bleach has little effect on fruit flies in drains – it’s better to physically remove the organic buildup and treat with biological enzyme cleaner.
+Bleach has little effect on fruit flies in drains – it’s better to physically remove the organic buildup and treat with a biological enzyme cleaner.